 Specifically, this set or chain of diseases is what the death certifying doctor should supply in the statistical bulletin.
 Based on these causes, denominated by the WHO immediate, intermediate, fundamental and other processes, and following international guidelines for the selection of the basic cause the latter will be arrived at.

-The sections of the bulletins which cover the cause of death are different in both models.
-While in the SDB 4 causes are described which conform with the chain of diseases which led to the death, in the SBB only two feature, a relative of the mother and another of the fetus.
+The sections in the bulletins containing the causes of death are different in the following models.
+In the CMD/BED, 4 causes are described, which form the chain of illnesses which led to death, in the BEP only two are shown, one relating to the mother and another to the foetus, and in the BEDJ the external circumstances that caused the death are shown.

 This statistic supplies information on the mortality dealing with the basic cause of death, its distribution by sex, age, residence and month of death.
 It also offers indicators which facilitate carrying out geographical comparisons and measuring premature mortality: standardised rates of mortality and potential years of lost life, on an Autonomous Community level and large groups of causes of death.